https://bffpb.s3.us-east-2.amazonaws.com/biblent/Matthew/Mat04/Matthew04_Temptation1200.webp

 • We could compare Jesus’ temptations to the original temptations when the serpent beguiled Eve in Genesis 3, where he successfully sought their ill to gain authority.

-• We can also consider the avenues the devil uses to tempt us by observing our human nature’s weaknesses and situations.
-Being hungry, Satan tempted Jesus with food.
+• We can also examine the ways the devil tries to tempt us by looking at our human weaknesses and situations.
+For example, being hungry, Satan tempted Jesus with food.

 • We must also examine how the devil and Jesus used God’s Word, each having mastered the holy Scriptures.

-This article, however, examines the three ‘ifs’ Satan uses to set up his intricate temptations.
-The devil creates leading statements to direct Jesus’ thoughts.
-His suggestive words lead to thoughts, and the thoughts require responses.
-Though the words look innocent, his diabolical purposes, like barbs, are concealed.
-This is only apparent by Jesus’ astute responses.
-Although the devil is not all-powerful, he is clever enough to set Him and us in compromising situations by using convincing and ensnaring statements.
+This article examines the three ‘ifs’ Satan uses to set up his intricate temptations.
+The devil creates leading statements to steer Jesus’ thoughts.
+His suggestive words lead to thoughts, and these thoughts demand responses.
+Although the words seem innocent, his malicious purposes, like barbs, are hidden.
+This is only visible through Jesus’ sharp responses.
+While the devil is not all-powerful, he is clever enough to put himself and us in compromising situations by using convincing and trapping statements.

 After familiarizing ourselves with the passage, we will increase discernment by observing the devil’s three ‘ifs.’